Lake City, Florida

 Lake City is a city in and the county seat of Columbia County, Florida, United States.
 As of the 2020 census, the city's population was 12,329, up from 12,046 at the 2010 census.
 It is the principal city of the Lake City Micropolitan Statistical Area, composed of Columbia County, as well as a principal city of the Gainesville metropolitan area, Florida.
 Lake City is 60 miles west of Jacksonville.

-Lake City is known as "The Gateway to Florida" because it is adjacent to the intersection of Interstate 75 and Interstate 10.
+Lake City has the moniker The Gateway to Florida because it is adjacent to the intersection of Interstate 75 and Interstate 10.

-Sports Illustrated magazine profiled the town in a September 2021 article, "Football and Community Come Together in Lake City".

 History

 Timucua and Spanish Florida

 In 1539, Hernando de Soto and his Spanish expedition arrived in Tampa Bay.
 The de Soto expedition proceeded north from Tampa Bay looking for gold.
 His expedition met a large Native American group called the northern Utina, possibly near present-day Lake City, who were part of the western Timucua people.
 Some northern Utina were led by powerful chiefs.
 In the 17th century Spanish missionaries established missions in this area, west of the site of present-day Lake City.
 Called Santa Cruz de Tarihica, it was used by the Spanish to develop agriculture and bring Native Americans within their sphere.